KinsonDigital/Velaptor/Documentation/Branching.md

 <h3 align="left" style="color: #CC99FF;font-weight:bold">Preview Branches</h3>

-Holds minimal changes for the purpose of upcoming production release stability.
+Holds minimal changes for upcoming production release stability.

 **_NOTE_:** Used for refactoring, bug fixes, and changes related to making an upcoming release more stable and to give users the chance to utilize the software and provide feedback before a major release.
-Introducing major features outside of the changes in the upcoming release are not allowed.
+Introducing major features outside of the changes in the upcoming release is not allowed.
 These kinds of changes are performed on the <span style="color: #CC99FF;font-weight:bold">preview</span> branch by using <span style="color: #9E269E;font-weight:bold">preview feature</span> branches.
 - **Branch Syntax:** preview/v\<major\>.\<minor\>.\<patch\>-preview.\<prev number\>
   - Example: preview/v1.2.3-preview.4
 - **Branches That Can Merge Into Preview Branches:** <span style="color: #9E269E;font-weight:bold">preview feature</span> branches
 - **Created From:** <span style="color: #00CCCC;font-weight:bold">release</span> branches
 - **Merged Into:** <span style="color: #00CCCC;font-weight:bold">release</span> branches
 - **Environment:** none
+- **Required Casing:** all lowercase
 - **CI/CD:**
   - The major, minor, and patch numbers of the preview branch and the release branch it was created from, must match.
   - Build, unit test, and version validation status checks are automatically run for each change to the pull request.